rebagliatte/ansible-rails-app/README.md

   ssh-copy-id -i ~/.ssh/id_rsa.pub root@192.0.2.0
   ```

-  Where `192.0.2.0` is your server's IP.
+  Where `192.0.2.0` is your server's IP or IP alias.
 Repeat this step for each server you want to provision.

 4. Make sure ansible can access staging properly.